chinapedia/wikipedia.abstract.en/Page/Sony.md

 Globalization

-Sony TR-730 transistor radio made in Japan circa 1960 According to Schiffer, Sony's TR-63 radio "cracked open the U.S. market and launched the new industry of consumer microelectronics."
+According to Schiffer, Sony's TR-63 radio "cracked open the U.S. market and launched the new industry of consumer microelectronics."
 By the mid-1950s, American teens had begun buying portable transistor radios in huge numbers, helping to propel the fledgling industry from an estimated 100,000 units in 1955 to 5 million units by the end of 1968.

 Sony co-founder Akio Morita founded Sony Corporation of America in 1960.[27]
 In the process, he was struck by the mobility of employees between American companies, which was unheard of in Japan at that time.[28]
 When he returned to Japan, he encouraged experienced, middle-aged employees of other companies to reevaluate their careers and consider joining Sony.[29]
 The company filled many positions in this manner, and inspired other Japanese companies to do the same.[30]
 Moreover, Sony played a major role in the development of Japan as a powerful exporter during the 1960s, 1970s and 1980s.[31]
 It also helped to significantly improve American perceptions of "made in Japan" products.[32]
 Known for its production quality, Sony was able to charge above-market prices for its consumer electronics and resisted lowering prices.[33]

 In 1971, Masaru Ibuka handed the position of president over to his co-founder Akio Morita.
 Sony began a life insurance company in 1979, one of its many peripheral businesses.
 Amid a global recession in the early 1980s, electronics sales dropped and the company was forced to cut prices.[34]
 Sony's profits fell sharply.
 "It's over for Sony," one analyst concluded.
 "The company's best days are behind it."[35]
 Around that time, Norio Ohga took up the role of president.
 He encouraged the development of the Compact Disc in the 1970s and 1980s, and of the PlayStation in the early 1990s.
 Ohga went on to purchase CBS Records in 1988 and Columbia Pictures in 1989, greatly expanding Sony's media presence.
 Ohga would succeed Morita as chief executive officer in 1989.[36]
 Under the vision of co-founder Akio Morita[37] and his successors, the company had aggressively expanded into new businesses.[38]
 Part of its motivation for doing so was the pursuit of "convergence," linking film, music and digital electronics via the Internet.[39]
 This expansion proved unrewarding and unprofitable,[40] threatening Sony's ability to charge a premium on its products[41] as well as its brand name.[42]
 In 2005, Howard Stringer replaced Nobuyuki Idei as chief executive officer, marking the first time that a foreigner had run a major Japanese electronics firm.
 Stringer helped to reinvigorate the company's struggling media businesses, encouraging blockbusters such as _Spider-Man_ while cutting 9,000 jobs.[43]
 He hoped to sell off peripheral business and focus the company again on electronics.[44]
 Furthermore, he aimed to increase cooperation between business units,[45] which he described as "silos" operating in isolation from one another.[46]
 In a bid to provide a unified brand for its global operations, Sony introduced a slogan known as "make.believe" in 2009.[47]

-MarkvilleSonyStore.JPG, Canada]] Despite some successes, the company faced continued struggles in the mid- to late-2000s.[48]
+, Canada]] Despite some successes, the company faced continued struggles in the mid- to late-2000s.[48]
 In 2012, Kazuo Hirai was promoted to president and CEO, replacing Stringer.
 Shortly thereafter, Hirai outlined his company-wide initiative, named "One Sony" to revive Sony from years of financial losses and bureaucratic management structure, which proved difficult for former CEO Stringer to accomplish, partly due to differences in business culture and native languages between Stringer and some of Sony's Japanese divisions and subsidiaries.
 Hirai outlined three major areas of focus for Sony's electronics business, which include imaging technology, gaming and mobile technology, as well as a focus on reducing the major losses from the television business.[49]

-SONY_Store_,_ソニーストア_名古屋_-_panoramio.jpg, Japan]] In February 2014, Sony announced the sale of its Vaio PC division to a new corporation owned by investment fund Japan Industrial Partners and spinning its TV division into its own corporation as to make it more nimble to turn the unit around from past losses totaling $7.8 billion over a decade.[50]
+, Japan]] In February 2014, Sony announced the sale of its Vaio PC division to a new corporation owned by investment fund Japan Industrial Partners and spinning its TV division into its own corporation as to make it more nimble to turn the unit around from past losses totaling $7.8 billion over a decade.[50]
 Later that month, they announced that they would be closing 20 stores.[51]
 In April, the company announced that they would be selling 9.5 million shares in Square Enix (roughly 8.2 percent of the game company's total shares) in a deal worth approximately $48 million.[52]
 In May 2014 the company announced it was forming two joint ventures with Shanghai Oriental Pearl Group to manufacture and market Sony's PlayStation games consoles and associated software in China.[53]

 It was reported in December 2016 by multiple news outlets that Sony was considering restructuring its U.S. operations by merging its TV & film business, Sony Pictures Entertainment, with its gaming business, Sony Interactive Entertainment.
 According to the reports, such a restructuring would have placed Sony Pictures under Sony Interactive's CEO, Andrew House, though House wouldn't have taken over day-to-day operations of the film studio.[54][55][56]
 According to one report, Sony was set to make a final decision on the possibility of the merger of the TV, film, & gaming businesses by the end of its fiscal year in March of the following year (2017).[57]